 Karyn is a Research Officer at the Sleep/Wake Research Centre at Massey University in Wellington.
 She has been working in the field of sleep and circadian physiology since 2001, when she started working at a Clinical Sleep Physiologist at WellSleep, University of Otago.
 She transitioned across to the Sleep/Wake Research Centre from 2006.
 Karyn has been co-investigator on a number of projects investigating treatment provision for sleep disorders, such as obstructive sleep apnoea, insomnia and narcolepsy.
 She developed a passion for fatigue risk management in healthcare professionals after working shift work as a Clinical Physiologist.
 Karyn also has a mum who is a nurse, who juggled family commitments around shift work.

-Annette is a Professor in the School of Nursing at Massey University.
+Annette is a Professor and Head of the School of Nursing at Massey University.
 She is actively involved in the development and implementation of national policies for nursing innovations and education, and is a former chair of the Nursing Council of NZ.
 She is a College of Nurses Aotearoa New Zealand Fellow and an Executive Member of the Council of Deans of Nursing and Midwifery, Australia and New Zealand.
 In 2012, she was made a Member of the New Zealand Order of Merit for services to nursing research.
 Annette is the New Zealand Director of both the Nurses and Midwives e-Cohort Study, and the Graduate Nurses Study, in collaboration with Australia, Canada, Ireland and the United Kingdom.

 Léonie completed a PhD in immunology, after which she followed an academic university research career, and was then a Principle Scientific Officer in applied Immunology in a hospital setting.
 A career change led to a Masters in Health Science (health promotion) and direct project work on public health topics ranging from HIV to obesity and diabetes, and to NHS health research management.
 In early 2008, Léonie moved to New Zealand to take up the position of Principal Researcher with NZNO.
 She is also Adjunct Professor at the Graduate School of Nursing and Midwifery, Victoria University Wellington, where she leads a varied, collaborative research programme.
 Two strands of the NZNO research programme (nurse health and workforce retention), both impacted on heavily by shift work as an inescapable reality for nurses, led to the collaborative development of this important project.
-Léonie is now a Senior Lecturer in the School of Public Health at Massey University.
+Léonie is now an Associate Professor in the School of Public Health at Massey University.

 Jinny joined the NZNO as the Principal Researcher in April 2017.
 Following on from a PhD in Biochemistry, Jinny joined the Lipid and Diabetes Research Group based at Christchurch Hospital and for 25 years investigated diabetes and its complications, in both laboratory-based and clinical research.
 A major research interest has been type 1 diabetes, including the epidemiology, immunology and genetics of type 1 diabetes.
 Jinny co-ordinated the Type 1 Diabetes TrialNet studies in New Zealand and is an executive member of the National Clinical Network for Children and Young People with Diabetes.
 In addition, she is a member of the National Heart Foundation Scientific Advisory Group.
 Other research interests include work undertaken by PhD students investigating the functional activity of HDL particles and the role of the gut microbiota in glucose tolerance.
 Jinny welcomes the opportunity to contribute to a safer nursing workforce through this collaborative project on shift work and fatigue.